 Welcome to Pond Plants Online, LLC.
-We have a large selection of pond plants for your water garden.
-Floating pond plants, submerged oxygenating pond plants, hardy water lilies, tropical water lilies, bog plants, iris, lotus and pond products are shipped from our greenhouse to your pond.
+We have a large selection of aquatic plants for your water garden.
+Floating pond plants, submerged oxygenating plants, hardy water lilies, tropical water lilies, bog plants, iris, lotus and pond products are shipped from our greenhouse to your pond.
 Our pond plants are well established and we sell only the best.
-Pond plants will add that finished touch to your water garden and help you create a wild life sanctuary in your backyard.
+Aquatic plants will add that finished touch to your water garden and help you create a wild life sanctuary in your backyard.
 We look forward to being your first choice for pond plants and water garden supplies.

 Pond plants are essential in creating a well balanced ecosystem in your water garden.
 It is recommended to have one third to one half of the surface area covered with plants.